 They can be red, green or yellow; all varieties contain fluorine and silicon, two nutrients essential for healthy skin and nails.
 Add a little carrot juice for best results.

-This vegetable should be kept on hand in every kitchen (they’re great in a pinch with potatoes and eggs).
-They’re incredible sources of iron, phosphorus, silica, calcium and potassium.
+This vegetable should be kept on hand in every kitchen (they’re great in a pinch with just potatoes and eggs).
+They’re incredible sources of iron, phosphorus, silica, calcium, and potassium, which make them one of the best foods for better hair.
 They help keep hair strong and full of life, thanks to their purifying effects on the liver and intestines.
 When possible, eat raw onions for younger, more beautiful skin.